 THOMAS F. GIOCONDA is the deputy director for Lawrence Livermore National Laboratory (LLNL), managed by Lawrence Livermore National Security, Inc. (LLNS).
 As deputy director, Gioconda oversees key institutional priorities; ensures the safe and successful operation and vital infrastructure to support the delivery of all program commitments and deliverables; ensures the recruitment and retention of a quality workforce in the operational areas of the Laboratory; addresses and promotes business and operational efficiencies; and fosters the successful relationships among the Laboratory, LLNS Board of Governors and Partners, Department of Energy/National Nuclear Security Administration (DOE/NNSA), Livermore Site Office (LSO), the Defense Nuclear Facilities Safety Board (DNFSB), peer organizations and laboratories in the DOE complex, private industry and the local community.

-PATRICIA FALCONE is the deputy director for Science and Technology at the Lawrence Livermore National Laboratory (LLNL) in Livermore, California.
+PATRICIA FALCONE is the deputy director for Science and Technology at Lawrence Livermore National Laboratory (LLNL) in Livermore, California.
 She is the principal advocate for the Laboratory's science and technology base and oversees the strategic development of the Lab's capabilities.
-A member of the senior management team, she is responsible for the Lab's collaborative research with academia and the private sector, as well as its internal investment portfolio.
+She is responsible for the Lab's collaborative research with academia and the private sector, as well as its internal investment portfolio.
 Falcone joined LLNL in 2015 after six years at the White House Office of Science and Technology Policy (OSTP), including serving as the presidentially appointed and Senate-confirmed associate director of OSTP for National Security and International Affairs.
 In that capacity, she led a team that advised on the science and technology dimensions of national security policy deliberations and on federal support of national security research and development.